iCliniq Logo

 What Are the Risk Factors for Adrenal Cancer?

-The people who are at risk for developing adrenal cancer are:
+The people who are at risk of developing adrenal cancer are:

 What Are the Types of Adrenal Cancer?

-3. Neuroblastoma: They are found in the developing nerve cells of the medulla.
+3. Neuroblastoma: These tumors are found in the developing nerve cells of the medulla.
 This type of adrenal cancer usually affects children or infants under the age of 10.
 Early detection is possible due to the unique nature of the cells.
 However, the source may be hard to define in some cases since the cells can spread quickly.
-About one in three neuroblastomas usually begin in the adrenal glands, according to the American Cancer Society.
+According to the American Cancer Society, about one in three neuroblastomas usually begin in the adrenal glands.

 How Is Adrenal Cancer Diagnosed?

 • Biopsy: A small amount of tissue is removed for examination under a microscope.
-If the doctor assumes that cancer has spread from another part of the body to the adrenal gland, a biopsy may be required to determine from where the cancer began, helping the doctor with treatment plan.
-In biopsy, a narrow, hollow needle is inserted to collect the tissue.
+If the doctor assumes that cancer has spread from another part of the body to the adrenal gland, a biopsy may be required to determine from where cancer began, helping the doctor with a treatment plan.
+A narrow, hollow needle is inserted to collect the tissue in a biopsy.
 This is called a fine-needle aspiration biopsy.
 A radiologist performs the biopsy along with specialized imaging procedures, such as CT scans, to guide the needle to be inserted directly into the tumor.
 A pathologist then investigates the sample removed during the biopsy.

 • CT (computed tomography) or CAT scan: A CT scan is a 3-dimensional picture of the internal body parts using X-rays taken from different angles.
-A computer will then combine these images into a comprehensive, cross-sectional view that shows any tumors or abnormalities.
-A special dye called a contrast medium is given before the scan to detail the image.
-This dye is injected into the patient's vein through a peripheral intravenous (IV) line, a short, plastic tube inserted into the vein helps the health care team give fluids or medication.
+A computer will combine these images into a comprehensive, cross-sectional view showing tumors or abnormalities.
+A special dye, a contrast medium, is given before the scan to detail the image.
+This dye is injected into the patient's vein through a peripheral intravenous (IV) line, and a short, plastic tube is inserted into the vein to help the healthcare team give fluids or medication.

-• MRI (magnetic resonance imaging): An MRI uses magnetic fields and not X-rays to measure the tumor's size.
-A special dye called a contrast medium is given to the patient before the scan so that it creates a clearer picture.
-This dye is injected into a patient's vein or given in a pill form to swallow.
+• MRI (magnetic resonance imaging): An MRI uses magnetic fields, not X-rays, to measure the tumor's size.
+To create a clearer picture, a special dye called a contrast medium is given to the patient before the scan.
+This dye is injected into a patient's vein or given in pill form to swallow.

 • Metaiodobenzylguanidine (MIBG) Scan.